Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/AntonSlashcev/262_Devs can forget about marketing as publishers handle it.md

+---
+title: "Devs can forget about marketing as publishers handle it."
+---

 # Devs can forget about marketing, as publishers handle it.

 “Mobile developers can forget about marketing, as publishers will handle it!”